 CHANGE MASTER TO

-MASTER_LOG_FILE='
+MASTER_LOG_FILE=' on

 the slave to specify the coodinates at which the slave should